Scattering parameters: Measurement of S-parameters

+In either graphical format, the S-parameters are typically plotted as a sweep across the frequency range of interest.

 Measuring S-parameters of networks with more than 2 ports

 VNAs designed for the simultaneous measurement of the S-parameters of networks with more than two ports are feasible but quickly become prohibitively complex and expensive.
 Usually their purchase is not justified since the required measurements can be obtained using a standard 2-port calibrated VNA with extra measurements followed by the correct interpretation of the results obtained.
 The required S-parameter matrix can be assembled from successive two port measurements in stages, two ports at a time, on each occasion with the unused ports being terminated in high quality loads equal to the system impedance.
 One risk of this approach is that the return loss or VSWR of the loads themselves must be suitably specified to be as close as possible to a perfect 50 Ohms, or whatever the nominal system impedance is.
 For a network with many ports there may be a temptation, on grounds of cost, to inadequately specify the VSWRs of the loads.
 Some analysis will be necessary to determine what the worst acceptable VSWR of the loads will be.